-"Their knowledge of the industry, our organisation and their candidates is one of the leaders in the market and they have always been able to supply us with the right calibre of engineering candidates no matter what the discipline or regional location is.
+"Their knowledge of the industry, our organisation and candidates is one of the leaders in the market.
+They have always been able to supply us with the right calibre of engineering candidate no matter what the discipline or regional location is.

 "In my dealings with First I have found them to be responsive, knowledgeable, quality-focused and engaging in their approach.
 I would have no hesitation in recommending the services of First Recruitment Group to any prospective customers."

 Global Engineering Consultancy

 "We have a good working relationship with First Recruitment and they always put every effort in to filling our positions whether it's on a permanent or contract basis.
 First have an honest and open approach to recruitment and their clients which is refreshing.
 First offer an excellent payroll service which compliments their overall delivery service to MWH Treatment."